yonch/opentelemetry-network/scratchpad/rc-hashmap.md

 - Entry<K,V>: Hash/Eq delegate to `key`.
 - PreHashedKey: Hash by `hash`, Eq by `slot`.
 - Ref: Hash and Eq use `(owner_ptr, slot)` to avoid cross-map collisions, where `owner_ptr` is the `NonNull<Inner>` address.
+ - Index operations use `raw_entry` with the stored prehash and a predicate that matches by `slot` (and, for lookup, confirms the borrowed key), avoiding reliance on `PreHashedKey`'s `Eq` in standard lookups.

 Public API
 - Types